nvanlaerebeke/rasp-netboot-in-memory-os/docs/04_raspberry_pi_netboot.md

 ## Enable `Netboot` on the Raspberry PI 3B+

-For this an SD-card will still be needed, start up the PI and update the `config.txt` file:
+For this a bootable PI (so with sd-card) will still be needed initially, start up the PI and update the `config.txt` file:

 ```console
 vim /boot/config.txt